 The international team of astronomers made use of the Guo Shou Jing telescope located in the Hebei Province, China, in order to ascertain whether the powerful solar storms were generated via the same method as standard solar flares.

 Common solar flares manifest themselves when a magnetic field on the surface of a star collapses, releasing vast amounts of magnetic energy and stellar material that goes on to interact with satellite bodies such as our home planet.

 Back on Earth, the team discovered evidence of minor superflare events impacting our planet through an analysis of ancient tree rings.
 Tree rings dated around the year AD 775 displayed evidence of the radioactive isotope 14C present in our atmosphere.
-According to the researchers, this isotope formed as a result of cosmic ray particles or protons hitting out atmosphere, emanating from a minor superflare, around 10 – 100 times larger than any solar flare in recorded history.
+According to the researchers, this isotope formed as a result of cosmic ray particles or protons hitting our atmosphere, emanating from a minor superflare, around 10 – 100times larger than any solar flare in recorded history.

 Based on observations from the Guo Shou Jing telescope, and the terrestrial tree ring study, the team estimates that our Sun would experience one superflare incident per millennium.

 A paper on the research has been published online in the journal Nature Communications.